Applying to Rosedale:

 Limited credits may be accepted for validated participation in approved discipleship/missions programs of at least six months’ duration operated by approved agencies.
 To learn more, see the guiding policy.

-To graduate from RBC with the associate degree, the student must complete at least eighteen credit hours at RBC.
+To graduate from RBC with the associate degree, you must complete at least eighteen credit hours at RBC.

 Rosedale Bible College affirms the values which lead some families to educate their children at home, and welcomes applications from students who have been homeschooled.
-Students who have completed the equivalent of four years of high school simply follow the normal application process.
+If you’re a homeschooled student who has completed the equivalent of four years of high school simply follow the normal application process.
 Start the application process.

 Rosedale also welcomes students to apply during their senior year of high school if they will be at least seventeen years of age when they enroll.
 In such cases, the admissions committee gives extra attention to personal references in an attempt to assess the student’s maturity and preparedness to join the Rosedale community.
 Accepted students who have not completed high school will be admitted on a probationary basis.